 The plus side, though, is that I often do an entire week’s worth of work in those six hours, so I can spend the rest of the time, all things being equal, on other pursuits.
 Like writing absurdly long blog posts.

-As can probably figure out, I try to put my writing in the morning blocks, since I know that I can go nova during those periods.
-I may do some editing, planning, or networking during the orange blocks, and I try to check email and other low horsepower stuff from 1600-1700.
+As you can probably figure out, I try to put my writing in the morning blocks, since I know that I can go nova during those periods.
+I may do some editing, planning, or networking during the orange blocks, and I try to check email and other low-horsepower stuff from 1600–1700.

 Leveraging my day like that ensures that I’m not up at 0200 in the morning trying to work and creating a product that I’ll spend more time editing the next morning.
 It does that in two very powerful ways: 1) I’m normally very satisfied with what I completed that day, as I know I couldn’t have done any more than I did, and 2) I’m exhausted by 2200 (10 pm) or so, and if I’m thinking clearly, I know I’m going into a phase in which the time would be better spent sleeping.

-- It explains why I get so pissed when I wake up late
+4. Why do I get so pissed when I wake up late?

-If I wake up past 0930 any day I’m grumpy for a long, long time because I know that the best, productive block of time is done.
+If I wake up past 0930, I’m grumpy for a long, long time because I know that the best, productive block of time is gone.
 I’ll be at half-capacity, and I’ve got way too much that I’d like to do for that.

-Heat mapping your productivity is a great way to get a grip on figuring out how to be more productive and how to plan your days.
-As as we learned from G.I.
+Heat-mapping your productivity is a great way to get a grip on figuring out how to be more productive and how to plan your days.
+And as we learned from G.I.
 Joe, knowing is half the battle!